connorsaunders/SimpleSleeperExtension/README.md

 Sleeper Fantasy Scoreboard Extension is a Chrome extension that uses simple DOM manipulation to display conditionally formatted updates to your fantasy football scoreboard.

 # Motivation
 On Sundays I need to know exactly how much I am winning or losing by.
-I would always manually calculate this number (my score minute opponents) and I'd constantly refresh my matchups.
+I would always manually calculate this number (my score minus my opponents) and I'd constantly be refreshing my matchups.
 I also like to visually see where I'm getting outscored on my team - where are my team's weaknesses?
 Where are my tean's strengths?
 I used to manually input this data into an excel and add conditional formatting for it.

 # Description
 This extension calculates the difference between your score and your opponents, as well as provides a "heat map" of your players' scoring compared to your opponents.